-For the past three months, I’ve been in residence at the Textile Museum of Canada.
+From January–March 2020, I’ve been in residence at the Textile Museum of Canada.
 Through research at the H.N.
 Pullar Library at the Museum, community consultations, and artist collaboration, I’ve developed an umbrella of programming that looks at legacies of colonialism both abroad from a diasporic perspective and locally, investigating the Museum’s own colonial histories.
-These conversations willcontinue to inform the Museum’s work moving forward.

 Distant water will not quench a nearby fire

-Artist project by Petrina Ng, with Amy Lam, Serena Lee, Morris Lum, Amy Wong, and Florence Yee
+Artist project, with collaborators Amy Lam, Serena Lee, Morris Lum, Amy Wong, and Florence Yee

 How do we navigate feelings of confusion, anxiety, and grief when confronting political violence in a distant motherland?
 Distant water will not quench a nearby fire is a new project that looks at diasporic experiences of Hong Kong’s colonial histories and ongoing political unrest.